marushkevych/marushkevych.github.io/_posts/2014-05-14-Anguar-directives-isolate-scope.md

     // controller
     function controller($scope){
       $scope.increment = function(amount){
-        // this is called with 22 when buttom is clicked };
+        // this is called with 22 when button is clicked };
     }
     ```